denizalti/openreplica/doc/source/tutorial-advanced.rst

 Creating A Server Bundle
 ~~~~~~~~~~~~~~~~~~~~~~~~

-To create a bundle that can run replica, acceptor and nameserver
+To create a bundle that can run replica and nameserver nodes:
-nodes:

 .. sourcecode:: console